 Back in October, neither the Spanish Prime Minister nor the former president of the Spanish Football Association included the final or the Bernabeu in their speeches after the confirmation of games being hosted in Spain for the tournament.

-Marca reported on 26 June that FIFA want the 2030 World Cup final to be held at the Santiago Bernabeu.
+Marca reported on 26 June 2024 that FIFA want the 2030 World Cup final to be held at the Santiago Bernabeu.
 Real Madrid are understood to be reluctant to give up their stadium for an extended period due to their commitment to hosting concerts and other events.

-The relationship between FIFA president Gianni Infantino and Madrid president Florentino Perez is considered excellent, and both sides are optimistic that they conclude a deal that will suit everyone.
-Time constraints are also not an issue, as Marca note that the final schedule for the 2026 World Cup was announced less than a year ago.
+The relationship between FIFA president Gianni Infantino and Madrid president Florentino Perez is considered excellent, and both sides are optimistic that they will conclude a deal that will suit everyone.
+Time constraints are also not an issue, as Marca notes that the final schedule for the 2026 World Cup was announced less than a year ago.

-🚨 JUST IN: FIFA wants to host 2030 World Cup Final at the Bernabeu and has reached out to Real Madrid to close a deal. @marca 🌎 pic.twitter.com/B6TiHFpX3v
+?
+JUST IN: FIFA wants to host 2030 World Cup Final at the Bernabeu and has reached out to Real Madrid to close a deal. @marca ? pic.twitter.com/B6TiHFpX3v

 — Madrid Zone (@theMadridZone) June 26, 2024

-The Spanish sports newspaper said: “At the moment it is looking for a formula that can make the use of the stadium compatible by FIFA, and also by Real Madrid.
+The Spanish sports newspaper said: “At the moment, it is looking for a formula that can make the use of the stadium compatible with FIFA, and also by Real Madrid.
 Both parties are optimistic, and if, as all indications are, the 2030 World Cup is ratified by the FIFA Congress in December, the Bernabeu will be the main focus of the event, something that already happened in 1982.”

 The last time the World Cup final was hosted at the Bernabeu was back in 1982, when Italy beat West Germany 3-1, thanks to goals from Paolo Rossi, Marco Tardelli, and Alessandro Altobelli.
 Over 90,000 fans were in attendance at Madrid’s home stadium.